hwstar/ESP8266-MQTT-io-node/README.md

 NB: WIFI and MQTT Configration is not stored in the source files.
 It is patched in using a custom Python utility which is available on my github account as a separate project:

 https://github.com/hwstar/ESP8266-MQTT-config-patcher

 Post patching allows the configuration to be changed without having sensitive information in the source files.

 **Electrical Details**

-The code is configured to be used with an ESP module which has GPIO12.
+The code is configured to be used with an ESP module with 1 uncommitted I/O for standard mode and 2 GPIO's for bistable latching mode.
+GPIO12 is the default.
 It can be reconfigured, but use of GPIO2 is problematic as that pin needs to be high during boot, and that makes the electrical interface more complex.

-The output of GPIO12 is low true to be compatible with the bootloader's initial pin states.
+The relay GPIO outputs are low true to be compatible with the bootloader's initial pin states.
 (This prevents the relay from pulsing at power on).

 **Toolchain**